ChurchillV/Blog-Node-JS/README.md

 # Blog-Node-JS
-A Full stack Blog web app built using Node, Express and EJS
+A Full stack Blog web app built using Node, Express and EJS.
+Styled using Bootstrap